Magneto (Marvel Comics): Avengers vs. X-Men and aftermath

 In the 2012 storyline Avengers vs. X-Men, Magneto fights Iron Man when the X-Men will not give Hope Summers to the Avengers.
 During the fight, Magneto senses the destructive force of the coming Phoenix.
 Iron Man stops the fight in favor of helping in the search for Hope.
 As he is leaving, Magneto tells him to find his daughter Scarlet Witch.
 After the battles around the world, Magneto and Psylocke meet Storm and an unconscious Doctor Nemesis at one of their hideouts.
 Magneto, Storm and Psylocke prepare to go to the Moon to help Cyclops.
 Magneto later informs Cyclops of Namor's assault on Wakanda.
 Magneto asks Professor X for his help as the Phoenix Force-powered Emma Frost's rule becomes more tyrannical.
 Magneto later joins the Avengers, the X-Men, and the Hulk in confronting the Phoenix Force-powered Cyclops.
 Scarlet Witch uses her abilities to keep Magneto from being harmed.
 Following the defeat of Cyclops, Magneto and the other former members are reported to have gone on the run.

 After finding out that his control of his powers has been lost due to contact with the Phoenix Force, Magneto nonetheless teams up with Cyclops, Emma Frost, and Magik to start a new school for mutants since new mutants have started appearing again, in the old Weapon X facility.
-Magneto also pretended to serve as a disgruntled informer for SHIELD but it turned out to be an attempt by him to infiltrate the organization.
+Magneto also pretended to serve as a disgruntled informer for S.H.I.E.L.D., but it turned out to be an attempt by him to infiltrate the organization.